massoncheg/forgejo-docs/docs/admin/installation.md

 and extensively tested to work on every release.
 They consist of three
 steps:

-- Download and run the release
+- Download and run the release,
-- Connect to the web interface and complete the configuration
+- connect to the web interface and complete the configuration, and,
-- And finally register the first user which will be granted administrative permissions
+- finally register the first user which will be granted administrative permissions.

 If you already have Gitea installed through your package manager, look at the [Gitea migration](../gitea-migration/) guide for information on how to install Forgejo, while